mtsanaissi/CastingManager/README.md

 - Run Visual Studio as Administrator
 - Check that all required capabilities are in manifest
 - Verify Windows 11 SDK is properly installed

+**"App crashes after selecting a casting device"**
+- Accept the Graphics Capture permission prompt that appears the first time you connect; the retry loop depends on that capture session.
+- If permission was denied (or the picker was dismissed), press **Connect** again—the latest build now surfaces a friendly error instead of crashing and will re-request permission on the UI thread.

 ### Debug Logging
 The application includes comprehensive debug logging accessible via Visual Studio output window: